mkst/sssv/README.md

 # Building

 The instructions below assume that you will be using `Ubuntu 24.04`; either natively, via [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10), or via [Docker](https://docs.docker.com/get-docker/).
-Please check the [packages.txt](packages.txt) and [requirements.txt](requirements.txt) for the prerequisite Linux and Python packages respectively.
+Please check the [Dockerfile](Dockefile) for instructions of how to install the prerequisite system packages and Python libraries.

 ## Natively